guayom/hugo-taxonomies/README.md

 Live view: [http://hugo-taxonomies.netlify.com/](http://hugo-taxonomies.netlify.com/)

+Taxonomies are one of the most useful features in HUGO.
 Here you'll find a very detailed explanation on how to use taxonomies in a HUGO site. **No hackish code or intricate tricks**.
 There is documentation on this topic, but you'll have to search in 3 different places and some examples are missing.
 So it can be very confusing at times, at least it was for me.

 After reading this, you will be able to: